mediafly/extensions-documentation/interactives.md

 To link to another item that is available to the user, simply create a typical `<a href>` link with the source pointing to an mfly URL below.

 #### Link to item
+*URL:* mfly://item/[id] <br>
-	Opens the specified item, where [id] is the ID of the item.
+*Description:* Opens the specified item, where [id] is the ID of the item.
 The ID for an item can be found in Airship.
-Expand the item, and the ID is displayed at the bottom.
+Expand the item, and the ID is displayed at the bottom. <br>
-	URL: mfly://item/[id]
-	Availability: iOS, Android, Windows 8
+*Availability:* iOS, Android, Windows 8

 #### Link to folder
+*URL:* mfly://folder/[id] <br>
-	Opens the specified folder, where [id] is the ID of the folder.
+*Description:* Opens the specified folder, where [id] is the ID of the folder.
 The ID for a folder can be found in Airship.
-Expand the item, and the ID is displayed at the bottom.
+Expand the item, and the ID is displayed at the bottom. <br>
-	URL: mfly://folder/[id]
-	Availability: iOS, Android, Windows 8
+*Availability:* iOS, Android, Windows 8

 ### Search
 Mediafly's apps provide real-time, native search as a core part of the functionality.
 There are two ways to work with Search: